fesplugas/nix-notes/README.md

 ### Without nix-darwin ...

-Although this is not the recommended way to install packages I have used it in the past to make Nix work as Homebrew.
+Although this is not the recommended way to install packages I used it in the past to make Nix work as Homebrew.
 Things will work properly until you have to compile packages, because not all libraries are linked in `~/.nix-profile/lib`.

 ```bash
 nix-env --install --remove-all --file env.nix